With diversity in background and experience, we have one goal in common — doing good, effectively.

 Chair, Advisory Council

-Nydia Zhang is an angel investor and an alternative protein enthusiast.
-She is the co-founder of Social Alpha Foundation (SAF), a platform supports Blockchain innovation for social impact.
-She is the Fund-raising Committee Member of the Hong Kong Society for the Protection of Children (HKSPC), Co-Founder of Altprotein HK meetup, former Co-Chair of Financial Literacy & Inclusion Committee at The Fintech Association of Hong Kong (FTAHK) and regional ambassador of Global Blockchain Business council (GBBC) and also sits on the Global Patrons Board of San Francisco Museum of Modern Art.
+Nydia Zhang is an angel investor and alternative protein/food tech enthusiast.
+She serves as an advisor at FTW Ventures and co-founded the Altprotein HK meetup.
+She is also co-founder of Social Alpha Foundation (SAF), a Fundraising Committee Member of the Hong Kong Society for the Protection of Children (HKSPC), regional ambassador of the Global Blockchain Business Council (GBBC), former co-chair of the Financial Literacy & Inclusion Committee at The Fintech Association of Hong Kong (FTAHK), and also sits on the Global Patrons Board of the San Francisco Museum of Modern Art.

-Garg is the Founder & CEO of abillionveg, a rapidly growing global internet platform on a mission to help a billion people go vegan by 2030.
-Vikas launched abillionveg after 15 years in finance & government, and is a dedicated sponsor of education and conservation initiatives around the world.
-He received Credit Suisse’s Global Citizenship Award, is a Young Leader of the Milken Institute, and a Charter Member of The IndUS Entrepreneurs.
+Vikas Garg is the founder and CEO of abillion, a global community on a mission to help a billion people create world-changing social impact.
+Vikas is a dedicated supporter of grassroots education and conservation initiatives around the world.
+He’s received Credit Suisse’s Global Citizenship Award, is a Young Leader of the Milken Institute, and a Charter Member of The IndUS Entrepreneurs.